 Guillain Barre Syndrome is a rare and severe disease.
 It occurs after an acute infectious procedure.
 Guillain Barre Syndrome initially affects the peripheral nervous system.
 Normally it is acute form of paralysis in lower body area that moves towards upper limb and face.
 Gradually patient loses all his reflexes and goes through a complete body paralysis.
 Guillain Barre Syndrome is a life threatening disorder and needs timely treatment and supportive care with intravenous immunoglobulins or plasmapheresis.
 Unfortunately many people lose their lives without proper and prompt medical treatment.
-Dysautonomia and Pulmonary complications are the basic reason for death other fatal complications.
+Dysautonomia and pulmonary complications are the basic reason for death for those picking up GBS.
+But these complications are luckily rare.

 Symptoms and Signs!